What is Educational Psychology?

 How do I minor in Educational Psychology?

 The minor in Educational Psychology requires completion of 15 undergraduate semester credit hours in Educational Psychology, 6 of which must be upper-division hours.
 Note: be sure to check with your adviser and the Undergraduate Catalog section on Minors for university and any other requirements.
-Your academic adviser can help you sign up for the EDP Minor.

 How can I benefit from a minor in Educational Psychology?